Alpinestars Gear: Elevating Motorcycle Safety and Style

 I've always felt most comfortable with at least three wheels underneath me.

-It seems fate had already decided my path when my very first motorized toy as a child turned out to be a 70cc Honda trike.
+It seems fate had already decided my path when my very first motorized toy as a turned out to be a 70cc Honda trike.
 Ah, yes, one of those notorious death machines.
 But fear not, I managed to survive the wild rides, and surprisingly, I still possess that little Honda till this very moment.
-As time went on, I eventually upgraded to larger quad bikes, bidding farewell to the dusty trails, only to find myself immersed in the exhilarating world of racing.
+As went on, I eventually upgraded to larger quad bikes, bidding farewell to the dusty trails, only to find myself immersed in the exhilarating world of .

 I eventually hopped on the two-wheel bandwagon, although I never fully committed to it.
 I've had a few moderately sporty road bikes, but I never pushed myself to ride them to their limits.
 Nowadays, I have two bikes in my possession.
 Well, technically one bike—a vintage 350cc BSA from the 1960s—and a zippy 50cc scooter for zipping around Fremantle.